August Sangret: Closing arguments

-The trial of August Sangret lasted nine days, and saw 52 witnesses testify on behalf of the prosecution, with only Sangret himself testifying in his own defence.
+The trial of August Sangret lasted seven days, and saw 52 witnesses testify on behalf of the prosecution, with only Sangret himself testifying in his own defence.
 Following the conclusion of Neve's cross-examination of Sangret on 2 March, both prosecution and defence attorneys delivered their closing arguments to the jury.
 In the closing argument delivered by the prosecution, Eric Neve outlined the testimony presented by forensic experts, investigators and Sangret's fellow servicemen on behalf of the prosecution; all of which Neve asserted, when combined, sufficiently proved Sangret had slain "this unfortunate girl" before vainly attempting to establish an alibi and conceal the murder weapon.

 Following the prosecution's closing argument, Linton Thorp argued on behalf of the defence.
 In his closing argument, Thorp reiterated his client's love for Wolfe, and stated that all evidence and testimony presented by the prosecution was circumstantial.
 Thorp further emphasised to the jury that no conclusive proof existed that Sangret had murdered Wolfe.

 Upon completion of both counsels' closing arguments, Macnaghten delivered his final instructions to the jury: "That the girl was murdered is not in dispute; that she was murdered by some man is also quite plain.
 The only question you have to determine is: Have the Crown satisfied you beyond all real doubt that the prisoner, August Sangret, is the man who murdered her?
 I can only conclude by saying what I said at the beginning: when dealing with a case of circumstantial evidence, you must be satisfied beyond all doubt before you find the prisoner is guilty."

 Following this final instruction from Macnaghten, the jury retired to consider their verdict, taking Wolfe's skull and the knife alleged by the prosecution to have inflicted the preliminary stab wounds to her body to assist in their deliberations.

 Conviction

-The jury deliberated for two hours before announcing they had reached their verdict: Sangret was found guilty of Wolfe's murder, although this verdict was accompanied with a strong recommendation as to mercy.
+The jury deliberated for two hours before announcing they had reached their verdict on the afternoon of 2 March: Sangret was found guilty of Wolfe's murder, although this verdict was accompanied with a strong recommendation as to mercy.
 Passing sentence, Mr Justice Macnaghten donned his formal black cap and made the following speech:

-Before Macnaghten passed this death sentence, Sangret was asked by the clerk of assize whether he wished to address the court.
+Before Macnaghten passed the death sentence, Sangret was asked by the clerk of assize whether he wished to address the court.
 In response, Sangret declared: "I am not guilty, sir.
 I never killed that girl."